gray-adeyi/korapay-vue/README.md

 </style>
 ```

-The example above show three variations of using the `KorapayButton` component.
+The example above shows three variations of using the `KorapayButton` component.
 The first uses the default button styling and button text, the second updates
-the default button text and the third uses your button instead.
+the default button text, and the third uses your button instead.
 This makes it
 the most preferred variant when you need a button with your styling.

 ## API Reference